Skip to content

 Creating a quality network can be a difficult thing.
 It’s not easy to keep up with your many contacts, offering them help, and hopefully getting helped out once in a while in return.
 Some of the easiest people to network with are those who you’re closer to: namely, your friends.
 Don’t upset the delicate balance between friendship and professionals by making mistakes that leave you both burned.

 While friendships can offer valuable professional networking opportunities, it’s important to maintain a balance between your personal and professional relationships.
-Here’s how you can approach your friends for networking.
+Here’s how you can approach your friends for networking:

 There are numerous success stories people who have successfully networked with friends for professional reasons.